 Let’s start with the obvious: the most recognizable Shakespeare speech in existence.
 “Hamlet” features several monologues that provide a feast for actors—why else would every eminent leading man of the last century play the Danish prince?
-But because the play is so wonderful, it’s produced constantly on stages around the world and taught in practically every acting class in the U.S. and UK.
-Even if you’re doing something radically different with it, “To be or not to be” is an audition no-no. Tread carefully with “O what a rogue and peasant slave am I,” (interesting but overused), “Speak the speech I pray you” (don’t speak this speech, I pray you), and “Alas, poor Yorick.”
+But because the play is so wonderful, it’s produced constantly on stages around the world and taught in practically every acting class in the U.S. and U.K. Even if you’re doing something radically different with it, “To be or not to be” is an audition no-no. Tread carefully with “O what a rogue and peasant slave am I,” (interesting but overused), “Speak the speech I pray you” (don’t speak this speech, I pray you), and “Alas, poor Yorick.”
 (Are you going to bring a skull into the audition room?
-No.) Chances are if a casting director calls for a classical monologue, they’d rather see your take on an obscure but equally rich passage from a less prominent play—in other words, almost anything but “Hamlet.”
+No.) Chances are if a casting director calls for a classical monologue, they’d rather see your take on an obscure but equally rich passage.

 “Twelfth Night” is one of Shakespeare’s best plays, and Viola one of his best female characters.
 Her Act 2, Scene 2 turning point, in which she realizes she’s caught in an unlikely lovers’ triangle, is a great example of text articulating lightbulb moments.
 The problem is, countless other female actors agree.
 The monologue’s accessibility makes it a common choice in drama classes and, yes, auditions; it should be avoided, especially considering there are other, lesser known speeches in “Twelfth Night” that might work.
 Check out speeches from Olivia and Malvolio, many of which can be read comically or tragically.
 Besides, do you really want to compete with Dame Judi Dench’s take?